detomastah/admin_bits/README.md

 ## Credits

-admin_bits is maintained and funded by bitmincer.
+admin_bits is maintained and funded by bitmincer & detomastah.
 Thank you to all the [contributors][contributors].

 ## License

-admin_bits is copyright © 2013-2014 bitmincer.
+admin_bits is copyright © 2013-2015 bitmincer.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.